Engelberg/instaparse/README.md

 On ClojureScript, the `(def my-parser (insta/parser "..."))` use case has the following disadvantages:

-- ClojureScript does not support `slurp`, so file paths / URLs cannot be automatically read from.
+- ClojureScript does not support `slurp`, so `parser` cannot automatically read from file paths / URLs.
 - Having to parse a grammar string at runtime can impact the startup performance of an application or webpage.

 To solve those problems, a macro `instaparse.core/defparser` is